facebook The Rise of the Double Barrel Surname : Is the Double-Barrelled Surname Right for You?

 Dami’s Story

-Dami and his wife both chose to change their names and are now known as Mr & Mrs Bakare-Kennett.
-The mutual agreement allowed his wife to retain her identity, and although Dami says that his family weren’t too keen on the idea for traditional reasons, the couple are very happy to share a double-barrelled name.
+Dami and his wife both chose to combine their two surnames and are now known as Mr & Mrs Bakare-Kennett.
+The mutual agreement allowed his wife to retain her identity.
+Although Dami says that his family weren’t too keen on the idea initially for traditional reasons, the couple are very happy to share a double-barrelled name.

 As the UK’s favourite name changing service, we’re often asked by those wishing to adopt a double-barrelled surname after marriage if they need a deed poll.
-The good news is that you don’t as your marriage certificate entitles either yourself or your partner to combine your surnames side-by-side (e.g. Jones-Smith) in whichever order you prefer, with or without a hyphen.
-However, we strongly recommend that you order 2-4 original copies of your marriage certificate for each partner that wishes to be known by a double-barrel to enable multiple name change requests to be sent off in parallel.
-There is nothing to stop a deed poll being used to double-barrel in lieu of a marriage certificate/civil registration certificate.
-Some couples opt to go down this route, finding our Deed Poll Premium Print bundle to be more cost effective.
+The good news is that you don’t!
+Your marriage certificate entitles either yourself and/or your partner to combine your surnames side-by-side (e.g. Jones-Smith) in whichever order you prefer, with or without a hyphen.

-As outlined above, you will, however, need a deed poll if you want to mesh or blend your surnames.
-Whether you are doing the traditional Miss to Mrs, opting for a double barrel or going all out and creating a new name, NameSwitch has got you covered.
+You will need a deed poll if you want to mesh or blend your surnames into one.
+Whether you are doing the traditional Miss to Mrs, opting for a double barrel or going all out and creating a new name, NameSwitch’s name change service has got you covered.
 Why not check out our range of packages and let us help you fast-track to your next chapter.

 How can NameSwitch help?